xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 pruning is enabled, which corresponds to the `w/ prune` results in Figure 11(a).
 In the figure, `24-node` corresponds to the setup in Section 6.4, and `42-node` corresponds to the setup in Section 6.5.
-You can also get the problem size from the optimization log you got when running those experiments (corresponds to Table 8).
+You can also get the problem size from the optimization log you got when running those experiments (corresponds to Table 8 - With Pruning).
 Now, we will show the performance without cluster pruning, which corresponds to the `w/o prune` results in Figure 11(a).

-> **Note:** Because of Gurobi licensing issues, the results you get using limited license might
+> **Note:** Because of Gurobi licensing issues, the results you get might be different from
-> be different from ours.
-This is an issue with the Gurobi solver instead of our system.
+> ours (especially if you are using limited license).
+This is an issue with the Gurobi solver
+> instead of our system.

+> **Note:** Before running the experiments below, please first backup and empty `./layouts`.

-(1) First, let's disable cluster pruning for the 24 node cluster.
+(1) First, let's disable cluster pruning and run Helix's model placement planner for the 24 node cluster.
 Run the following command to generate model placement with Helix:

 ```bash
 python ablation1_pruning.py layout 24